 Why You’ll Love These Marshmallow Filled Mini Chocolate Cakes

 - Moist chocolate cake – The cake in this recipe is full of chocolate flavor and similar to my mini classic chocolate cake.
-It stays moist with the help of sour cream, and is homemade so we know all of the ingredients going into it.
+It stays moist with the help of sour cream and hot coffee.

 - Thick chocolate coating – I honestly don’t know how Hostess makes their magical chocolate shell.
 In my best attempt to replicate it, we make ganache and add coconut oil and corn syrup to help it stay firm and shiny.